thiagocaproni/noms2024/README.md

 ## Code implementation and references

-> Briefly describe the software/scripts used to produce the results of the
-> paper.
-The following is an example:

 All source code used to generate the results and figures in the paper are in the `code` folder.